 The primary advantage of crowdsourcing is that it unleashes the power of collaboration on a scale that would have been unthinkable just 15 or 20 years ago.
-Crowdsourcing leverages the unparalleled networking capacities of the Internet, allowing entrepreneurs to put a call out to thousands of designers to help solve a specific problem.
+Crowdsourcing leverages the unparalleled networking capacities of the Internet, allowing entrepreneurs to call thousands of designers to help solve a specific problem.

 Even the world’s largest design firms won’t be able to supply a design team consisting of hundreds or even thousands of members.
-With crowdsourcing, though, not only do you get the benefits of input from a vast skill pool and from a superlatively diverse set of problem solvers, but you get an opportunity for all this collective brain power to work together collaboratively.
+With crowdsourcing, though, not only do you get the benefits of input from a vast skill pool and a superlatively diverse set of problem solvers, but you get an opportunity for all this collective brainpower to work together collaboratively.

 In crowdsourced design campaigns, designers can bounce ideas off one another, find inspiration in the ideas of others, and come up with innovative solutions to problems through an active dialogue with other participants in the process.
-With contributors coming from a wide variety of backgrounds and with different skills, novel design solutions can be proposed that might not ever have been thought of by a conventional design team.
+With contributors from various backgrounds and with different design skillsets, novel design solutions can be proposed that might not ever have been thought of by a conventional design team.
 And it can all happen fast.

-This cross-discipline talent pool is one of the most interesting aspects of the emerging crowdsourcing paradigm.
-A tough engineering problem might just benefit from the insights of an experienced architect, or vice-versa.
+This cross-discipline talent pool is one of the most exciting aspects of the emerging crowdsourcing paradigm.
+A challenging engineering problem might benefit from the insights of an experienced architect or vice-versa.
 With crowdsourcing, those kinds of collaborative connections are easy.